joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part2.md

 ## Install Apollo Angular

 The first step is to install Apollo Angular.
-Following the [Instructions on the offical docs site](https://www.apollographql.com/docs/angular/) we start by installing it via npm :
+Following the [Instructions on the official docs site](https://www.apollographql.com/docs/angular/) we start by installing it via npm :

 {% highlight bash %}
 npm install apollo-angular apollo-angular-link-http apollo-client apollo-cache-inmemory graphql-tag graphql --save